-Or, if you're an air fryer lover, like myself, here's my air fryer rotisserie chicken recipe.
+Or, if you're an air fryer lover like me, Lydia, here's my air fryer rotisserie chicken recipe.
 The rub on this one is similar to Oma's oven fried chicken, only this roast chicken is made in the rotisserie basket of the air fryer!
 It's so handy!

 Let's kick off our Top Sides To Serve With Chicken by starting with ...

 Salads are a classic side.
 They go with anything and give a fresh feeling to your regular weeknight dinner.
 Here are some of my favorites to pair with chicken.
-Green salads like greek salad is common, but why not spice it up with these super traditional ones?
+Green salads like Greek salad are common, but why not change it up with these super traditional German ones instead?